sit-fyi/sit/doc/architecture_overview.md

 | .authors   | List of record authors (one per line, `John Doe <john@doe>` format is recommended, `John Doe` is also acceptable ) | Recommended                                                                                          |
 | .signature | ASCII PGP signature of the encoded hash of the record without this file (`gpg --sign --armor`)                     | Recommended                                                                                          |

-You can create a record using `sit record <issue id> [FILE]..` command.
+You can create a record using `sit record <item id> [FILE]..` command.

 ### Reducers

 Reducer is a very important concept in SIT.
-By themselves, records are cool but of little practical value as they don't allow us to observe the current state of any issue but only its history.
+By themselves, records are cool but of little practical value as they don't allow us to observe the current state of any item but only its history.

 The naming comes from [fold, or reduce function](https://en.wikipedia.org/wiki/Fold_(higher-order_function))